relaxdiego/relaxdiego.github.com/_posts/2016-10-01-writing-ansible-modules-005.md

 ## I'm So Proud of You!

-You did an rockin' job finishing this series!
-Now it's time for you to continue your journey on your own but not necessarily alone.
+You did a rockin' job finishing this series!
+Now it's time for you to continue the journey on your own but not necessarily alone.
 Here are some resources that will help you become an effective module developer.

 * **[The official module checklist](http://docs.ansible.com/ansible/developing_modules.html#module-checklist)** -